Quicr/quicr-protocol-spec/moq-arch.md

 __RELIABLE__: This flag indicates the data to be sent in order and reliably.

-__TTL__:  Time to live defines the time after which the data can be discarded from the cache.
+__BESTBEFORE__:  Time to live defines the time after which the data can be discarded from the cache.

 __PRIORITY__: Enumeration specifying relative priority of data being published by this end-point.
 This can help Relay to make dropping/caching decisions.